Finding Community Acceptance Through Pumpkins

 However, I didn’t know how to start growing pumpkins or which seeds to grow, so I went back to where I had seen the demo sign board and asked for the owner of the garden, since the sign board didn’t have any contact information on it.
 I met with the key farmer, who was Moses Okello, and he shared a lot and ended up giving me the contact number for one of the staff of East-West Seed Knowledge Transfer Foundation (EWS-KT).
 (Read Moses Okello’s story here.)

 When I called the EWS-KT staff member, she didn’t hesitate to meet me.
 She visited my home and asked me to patiently wait to be enrolled as a key farmer the next season, which is now this season.

-I enrolled, but one of the conditions she gave me was to mobilise other participants to come and be trained at my home.
-Knowing that my relationship with my neighbours was not good, I wondered how I could do that.
+I enrolled, but one of the conditions she gave me was to mobilize other participants to come and be trained at my home.
+Knowing that my relationship with my neighbors was not good, I wondered how I could do that.
 I started making attempts to reach them for seedling production, which was our first training, but the turnout was very low.
 Nevertheless, we went ahead and sowed the seeds.

 My demo field is by the roadside, and after I transplanted the seedlings, that was when people started coming to see the site.
 Because of the fast growth, many were asking for the variety, and all I could tell them is to please come for the training whenever the teacher comes.